Quantum Computation of Prime Number Functions

 Prime numbers are central objects in Mathematics and Computer Science.
-They appeared dramatically in Quantum Computation through the Shor's algorithm, which converts the classical hard problem of factorization into a polynomial one using quantum interference \cite{S97,NC}.
+They appeared dramatically in Quantum Computation through the Shor's algorithm, which converts the hard problem of factorization into a polynomial one using quantum interference \cite{S97,NC}.
 In Number Theory, prime numbers are fully characterized by the prime counting function $\pi(x)$, which is the number of primes less or equal to $x$.
 This is a stepwise function which jumps by one whenever $x$ is a prime.
 For example $\pi(100) = 25$ means that there are 25 primes below or equal to 100, but $\pi(101) = 26$ because 101 is a prime.
 The asymptotic behavior of $\pi(x)$ is given by the Gauss law $\pi(x) \sim {\rm Li}(x)$, where ${\rm Li}(x)$ is the logarithmic integral function, which for large values of $x$ behaves as $ x/\log x$ \cite{D}.
 This statement is known as the Prime Number Theorem (PNT).
 Moreover, the fluctuations of $\pi(x)$ around ${\rm Li}(x)$, will be of order $\sqrt{x} \log x$, if and only if the Riemann hypothesis holds true \cite{D}.
 Other interesting number theoretical functions are $\pi_k(x)$ which gives the number of primes $p \leq x$, such that $p+ k$ is also a prime.
 In particular, the function $\pi_2(x)$ counts the number of twin primes.
 According to a famous conjecture due to Hardy and Littlewood, $\pi_k(x) \sim 2 C_k \, x/(\log x)^2$ for $x \gg 1$ \cite{HL}, where $C_k$ is a $k$-dependent constant.

-The aim of this paper is to show that the number theoretical functions $\pi(x), \pi_k(x)$ and others, can be computed in a rather efficient way using quantum entanglement as the main computational tool.
-In our approach, prime numbers are represented by quantum objects which are treated as a whole with the computational resources provided by spins, photons, ions, or other quantum devices.
+The aim of this paper is to show that the number theoretical functions $\pi(x), \pi_k(x)$ and others, can be computed in an efficient way using quantum entanglement as the main computational resource.
+In our approach, prime numbers are represented by quantum objects which are treated as a whole with the computational tools provided by spins, photons, ions, or other quantum devices.
 The results we obtain suggest that difficult number theoretical problems could be addressed experimentally, once large scale quantum computation becomes available.